I tried deploying an AI agent to AgentCore using AgentCore CLI

 Log: /path/to/project/agentcore/.cli/logs/invoke/invoke-MyAgent-20260322-122023.log

-Let's look at the contents of the log file.
+Let's look at the log file contents.

-Contents of invoke log file
+invoke log file contents

 ================================================================================